SoLLLLLZ/Smart-Expense-Tracker/README.md

 # Smart Expense Tracker

-A local desktop expense tracking application built with Python and SQLite.
-Supports manual entry, receipt OCR, spending analytics, and an optional GUI.
+The app I built is a Smart Expense Tracker.
+This is a local desktop application that tracks personal expenses and records the merchant, amount, date, category, and payment method for each transaction.
+I've found that I often have trouble managing my expenses when they are all seperated and managed through different mediums (credit card, debit card, zelle, US card, and Canadian card).
+So I wanted an organized space where I could track all my expenses.
+Additionally, I've also found that I usually throw out receipts without a second thought.
+Therefore, I decided to make receipts more useful by giving my app the option to upload the receipt and it will automatically log the expense.
+This is an application built with Python and SQLite.
+Supports manual entry, receipt OCR, spending analytics, and an interactive GUI.

 ## Features